James Bertram (Carnegie secretary): Libraries, the example of Iowa

 Carnegie began funding libraries in Iowa before the arrival of Bertram in the USA.

 In 1892, Fairfield, Iowa, received a grant from Andrew Carnegie for $30,000 to build a public library.
-Apparently, this was at the request of an Iowa senator: hitherto Carnegie had only funded libraries at places to which he was personally connected (Scotland and Pennsylvania).
+Apparently, this was at the request of an Iowa senator: until that point, Carnegie had only funded libraries at places to which he was personally connected (Scotland and Pennsylvania).
 At the turn of the century his giving increased dramatically.
-By 1903 44 Carnegie libraries had been built for Iowa communities alone (Carnegie also funded academic libraries in the state, including a second library at Fairfield).
+By 1903, 44 Carnegie libraries had been built for Iowa communities alone (Carnegie also funded academic libraries in the state, including a second library at Fairfield).